carpet852/Air_quality_station/README.md

 CAD design done in Fusion360, 3D files exported for 3D-printing.
 1. GP2Y1010AU0F sensor box: built to integrate the Sharp sensor and an Arduino Micro board, connected to the RPi with a USB cable.
 2. SPS30 sensor box: built to integrate the Sensirion laser sensor and the Yocto-Serial, connected to the RPi with a USB cable.
-3. LED box: built to integrate 3 leds (green/yellow/red) that give a convenient inidcation of the pollution level.
+3. LED box: built to integrate 3 leds (green/yellow/red) that give a convenient indication of the pollution level.

 ## Firmware
 RPi model: RPi2 modelB with Raspbian9